What is sepsis?

 Severe cases of sepsis often result from a body-wide infection that spreads through the bloodstream.
 In some cases, bloodstream infection cannot be detected, and doctors use other information such as body temperature and mental status to diagnose sepsis.

 Sepsis often results from infections to the lungs, stomach, kidneys, or bladder.
-It’s possible for sepsis to begin with a small cut that gets infected or an infection that develops after surgery.
 Sometimes, sepsis can occur in people who didn’t know that they had an infection.